Thabuki/gta-sync-radio/README.md

 ## How it works

-- Each station has a looped tracklist (including ads).
-The total duration is used to map the current UTC time to a position in the loop.
+- Each station is a single looped audio file (music + ads).
+The app maps the current UTC time onto the audio's own duration to pick the correct position in the loop.
 - When you center a station card, a short static sound plays, then the station starts at the correct offset.
 - **Sync is timezone-agnostic**: uses UTC time so listeners in New York, London, and Tokyo all hear the same track at the same moment.
 - The UI theme changes per game (colors, logo) and persists your last station.